 Brown rice protein is a protein supplement made from brown rice.
 To convert into powder form, the brown rice is treated with select enzymes that cause the protein and carbohydrates that make up the rice to separate.
 The protein is isolated, resulting in a protein powder.

-Though brown rice protein is a great source of protein, it is not a complete protein.
+Though brown rice has potential to be a great source of protein, it is not a complete protein because it lacks lysine and therefore needs to be combined with another lysine-containing protein such as collagen.

 A complete protein is a protein that provides all of the essential amino acids in sufficient proportions to support the body.
 Amino acids are the building blocks of protein.
-There are about 20 common amino acids that are split up into two types: Eleven of them are “nonessential” amino acids, which can be produced by the body, and nine are “essential” amino acids, which cannot.
+There are 20 common amino acids that are split up into two types, essential and nonessential.

 A supplement is considered hypoallergenic if it is relatively unlikely to cause an allergic reaction.
-Many individuals cannot tolerate egg, milk and soy protein due to allergies to their sources.
-Because brown rice protein is a plant source of amino acids — not a dairy source — it tends to cause significantly fewer allergic reactions, if any.
-Brown rice protein is also naturally gluten free.
+Many individuals cannot tolerate egg, milk and soy protein due to food allergies.
+By itself, brown rice protein is a plant source of amino acids free of the top allergens such as soy, milk, and egg.
+It is also naturally gluten free.

-The amino acids found in brown rice can help nourish blood vessels, improve kidney and liver function and prevent chronic alcohol-related diseases.
-Brown rice protein is particularly high in cysteine, which can help enhance lung health, boost sports performance and promote detox, and methionine, which is essential for the synthesis of proteins and many other biomolecules required for survival.
+The amino acids found in brown rice can help nourish blood vessels, improve kidney and liver function.
+Brown rice protein is particularly high in cysteine, which can help enhance lung health, boost sports performance and promote the body’s detoxification process.
+It is also a source of methionine, which is essential for the synthesis of proteins and many other biomolecules required for survival.

 Brown rice protein has also been shown to aid cholesterol and blood sugar regulation.
 A 2018 study of brown rice published in the journal Antioxidants notes that brown rice is proven to be anti-diabetic and anti-cholesterol, as well as cardio-protective and antioxidant.